wongzc/learning-notes/Notes/MySQL/MySQL-Log.md

             - binlog created by MySQL server layer, all storage engine can use
             - redo log created by innoDB
         2. format:
-            - binlog have 3 types:
+            - binlog have 3 format types:
                 1. STATEMENT
                     - record SQL statement that ran on master, then ran on slave.
                     - problem with dynamic function like uuid, may cause difference btw master & slave